Not sure which macrame cord to use in your first project? Then have a look at this Ultimate Macrame Cord Guide for Beginners.

 Macrame is all about simple knots, texture, and creativity, but the secret behind the beautiful piece is one simple choice: the cord.
 The type, thickness, and material you select can change the overall look of the pattern.

-But don’t know how to choose the right one, then don’t worry, we’ve got your back.
-This article will help you understand macrame cords and what to use while making your favourite project.
+But if you don’t know how to choose the right one, then don’t worry; we’ve got your back.
+This article will help you understand macrame cords and what to use while making your favorite project.

 Why Choosing the Right Cord Matters in Macrame?